indrekots/indrekots.github.io/_posts/articles/2017-12-24-improvements-to-optional-in-java-9.md

 You might be thinking how can that be useful?
 We use Streams to manipulate collections of data.
 How can an a stream that contains at most one element be useful?

+In a stream processing pipeline we can transform optionals into streams and `flatmap` them into a single stream containing only the values that are present.
 Let's look at the following example.

 {% highlight java %}